nliusont/DesignBuilderParser/README.md

 This project is a Streamlit application that parses DesignBuilder report files in HTM format.
 It extracts cooling and heating load data for different zones and presents it in a user-friendly format.
 Users can process reports and download the extracted data as a PDF.

+A public version of the app is available [here](https://maaraepulawppmtfmdiknc.streamlit.app/).

 ## Features

 - Upload HTM or HTML files containing DesignBuilder reports.